elifkus/tutorial/en/django_start_project/README.md

 }
 ```

-To create a database for our blog, let's run the following in the console: `python manage.py migrate` (we need to be in the `djangogirls` directory that contains the `manage.py` file).
+To create a database for our blog, let's run the following in the console: `python manage.py migrate` (we need to be in the `djangoblog` directory that contains the `manage.py` file).
 If that goes well, you should see something like this:

 {% filename %}command-line{% endfilename %}
 ```
-~/djangogirls$ python manage.py migrate
+~/djangoblog$ python manage.py migrate
 Operations to perform:
   Apply all migrations: auth, admin, contenttypes, sessions Running migrations: